Sweeping Arrangements of Non-Piercing Curves in Plane: Introduction

-Edelsbrunner and Guibas \cite{edelsbrunner1986topologically} introduced the \emph{topological sweep} technique and showed the advantage of sweeping with a \emph{topological line}, i.e., curve that at any point intersects each segment at most once rather than a rigid straight line.
+Edelsbrunner and Guibas~\cite{edelsbrunner1986topologically} introduced the \emph{topological sweep} technique and showed the advantage of sweeping with a \emph{topological line}, i.e., curve that at any point intersects each segment at most once rather than a rigid straight line.
 They obtained better algorithms to report all intersection points between lines, which by duality improved results known at that time for many problems on point configurations.
-Chazelle and Edelsbrunner \cite{chazelle1992optimal} were also able to adapt the topological sweep ``in 20 easy pieces'' to report the $k$ intersections of $n$ given lines segments in $O(n\log n +k)$ time.
+Chazelle and Edelsbrunner~\cite{chazelle1992optimal} were also able to adapt the topological sweep ``in 20 easy pieces'' to report the $k$ intersections of $n$ given lines segments in $O(n\log n +k)$ time.

-Thus, we can generalize the sweeping technique to sweep a set of \emph{pseudolines}\footnote{A set $\mathcal{L}$ of bi-infinite curves in the plane is a collection of pseudolines the curves in $\mathcal{L}$ pairwise intersect at most once.} with a pseudoline.
+Thus, we can generalize the sweeping technique to sweep an arrangement of \emph{pseudolines}\footnote{A set $\mathcal{L}$ of bi-infinite curves in the plane is a collection of pseudolines if the curves in $\mathcal{L}$ pairwise intersect at most once.} with a pseudoline.
 We can generalize further, and do topological sweep with a closed curve.
-Generalizing from a set of circles in the plane, where any pair of circles intersect in at most two points, a collection of simple closed curves is called an \emph{arrangement of pseudocircles} iff any pair of curves intersect in at most two points.
-Note that for any two disks defined by circles or pseudocircles, $D_1$, $D_2$, the difference $D_1\setminus D_2$, is a path-connected set.
+In any arrangement of circles in the plane, any pair of circles intersect at two points, or don't intersect.
+Keeping this intersection property, while replacing the circles with simple Jordan curves, we obtain an \emph{arrangement of pseudocircles} in which any pair of curves either intersect in two points, or don't intersect.
+Note that for any two disks defined by circles or pseudocircles, $D_1$, $D_2$, the difference $D_1\,\setminus\, D_2$, is a path-connected set.

-Showing that it is possible to sweep a collection of pseudolines with one of the pseudolines, and a set of pseudocircles with one of the pseudocircles is much more challenging than sweeping with a line or circle.
-Snoeyink and Hershberger \cite{DBLP:conf/compgeom/SnoeyinkH89} showed in a celebrated paper that we can sweep an arrangement of 2-intersecting curves with any curve in the family.
+Showing that it is possible to sweep an arrangement of pseudolines with one of the pseudolines, and an arrangement of pseudocircles with one of the pseudocircles is much more challenging than sweeping with a line or a circle.
+Snoeyink and Hershberger~\cite{SnoeyinkH90} showed in a celebrated paper that we can sweep an arrangement of two-intersecting curves with any curve in the arrangement.
 The result of Snoeyink and Hershberger has found several applications both in Computational Geometry as well as in combinatorial proofs.
-See for example, \cite{felsner1999triangles,ackerman2021coloring,buzaglo2008s,ackerman2020coloring,chiu2023coloring,agarwal2004lenses,scheucher2020points} and references therein.
+See for example, \cite{ackerman2021coloring,agarwal2004lenses,buzaglo2008s,chiu2023coloring,felsner1999triangles,scheucher2020points,keller2026} and references therein.
+Some more applications appear in Section~\ref{sec:applications} of this paper.